dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Not every type that the compiler can represent internally is expressible using existing D syntax.
 For instance, when `pragma(msg)`, `stringof`, or diagnostics serialize a type, the programmer should be able to copy and paste this type and not get parsing errors.
-Semantic problems may still arise due to visibility.
+Semantic problems may still arise, e.g. due to visibility.

 The main culprits are function pointers and delegates that return by reference.
 To use those as function parameter or return types, programmers are compelled to use a separate alias declaration.